 Knowing this is a crucial step in deciphering the answer choices on the GMAT.

-Our GMAT prep courses have “Refresh Modules” to help you remember the algebra, geometry, logic and grammar you need to solve GMAT problems, and after that, we have our students practice exclusively with official GMAT practice questions.
-In both our courses and tutoring sessions, we then thoroughly deconstruct these sample questions to show students why they are truly missing them.
+Our 5-week GMAT prep course has “Refresh Modules” to help you remember the algebra, arithmetic, and logic you need to solve GMAT problems, and after that, we have our students practice exclusively with official GMAT practice questions.
+In both our courses and one-on-one GMAT tutoring sessions, we then thoroughly deconstruct these sample questions to show students why they are truly missing them.

 Only through this detailed analysis of GMAT question types and actual GMAT questions can you really gain the skills and strategies needed to achieve a high score.